 MF: There’s an initial intake that includes a screening.
-We try to get a sense of the student’s English level as well as their goals.
-This information is used to assign the student to a class that is suited for him/her.
+We try to get a sense of the student’s English level and goals.
+This information is used to assign the student to a class that is suited for him or her.

 AA: How many students and how many tutors are typically in a class?

 In some locations, the student body is small.
-In this case we might offer one class with three tutors.
-So the three volunteers might start off the class together, and then split out into three groups (beginner, intermediate, and advanced).
+In that case, we might offer one class with three tutors.
+So, the three literacy in New Haven volunteers might start off the class together, and then split out into three groups (beginner, intermediate, and advanced).